TERRAM PACIS YOUTH HEALTH

 08. Youth health literacy education

 Youth health literacy education is both a teaching and a learning process that involves a wide spectrum of youth health literacy education interventions (family, school, community, media-based interventions) aimed at empowering youth by strengthening their knowledge, skills, attitudes, and competences as a means to access, obtain, process, analyse, understand, appraise, and apply health information to make judgments and take decisions in their everyday life concerning healthcare, disease/illness prevention, and health promotion, as well as strengthening their ability to communicate, affirm, and implement those decisions in order to maintain or improve quality of life throughout the course of life.
-Therefore, empowering youth through health literacy education interventions as teaching and learning processes, is what leads to optimal youth health outcomes and well-being.
+Empowering youth through health literacy interventions as teaching and learning processes, is what leads to optimal youth health outcomes.
 Thus, a youth health literacy education intervention herein refers to organised efforts to transfer youth health knowledge and develop youth health skills, attitudes, and/or competences, which encourage positive youth health behaviours that contribute to high level of health literacy among the youth.

 A youth health literacy education intervention is a teaching and a learning process through which youth strengthen their health knowledge and develop their health skills, attitudes, and competences that encourage positive youth health behaviours.
 (1).
 Organised efforts: a youth health literacy education intervention should not be improvised.
 The implantation phase of a youth health literacy education intervention is one of the final stages of its life cycle, which starts with planning and design.
 (2).
 Transfer health knowledge: knowledge does not refer to just accessing and understanding of health information about healthcare, disease prevention, and health promotion, but also to both consider and act on this information to make informed health decisions.